psiz-org/psiz/CONTRIBUTING.md

 * Developers should create feature branches that branch from a particular "major-minor branch" `rX.Y`.
 The major-minor branches serve as a development branches.
 Note that a new branch is NOT created for each patch version.
 * In preparation for a release, a coverage report must be created and uploaded to codecov.io.
 * All releases are tagged using the format `vX.Y.Z`, thus a given release branch can have multiple tags that differ by patch number.
 * Only tagged releases on a major-minor branch are merged with `main`.
+Thus, the `main` branch always represents the latest stable version.

 # Additional Guidance